Danny’s DNA Discoveries – Tricholoma of the PNW

 Sweet odor, dry white caps, maybe turning yellow - clade 8

-Tricholoma aff. stiparophyllum EU - a slender all white Tricholoma said to have an unpleasant sickly-sweet odor.
-Our 1 WA sequence is a sister species averaging 4 bp and 7 indels different from more than a hundred EU sequences.
+Tricholoma 'stiparophyllum PNW05' EU - a slender all white Tricholoma said to have an unpleasant sickly-sweet odor.
+Our 1 WA collection may be a sister species averaging 4 bp and 7 indels different from more than a hundred EU sequences.

 Tricholoma farinaceum WA is a slender, strongly farinaceous white mushroom described from Seattle, but nobody knows what it is (the current thinking is it's probably not even a Tricholoma, but I had to talk about it somewhere so I'm talking about it now).
 Multiple attempts to sequence the type failed to find out.
 Its description says it has round spores but a re-studying of the type showed that they are actually 4-6 x 2-3.5u.
 Murrill has described species with round spores before (like T. dryophilum) that turned out to have elliptic spores.